matheuscarvalhoscm/dg-solutions-api/README.md

 ### GET `/`

-Retorna a lista com todas as pessoas cadastras no banco de dados.
+Retorna a lista com todas as pessoas cadastras no banco de dados:

 ```json